 The incubation time for most species is 45 to 70 days.

-Research indicates that the sex of an embryo is determined sometime after fertilization, as the embryo develops, and may be temperature dependent.
+Research indicates that the sex of an embryo is dependent on the temperature of the nest.
 Lower nest temperatures produce more males; higher temperatures produce more females.

 Sea turtles hatch throughout the year but mostly in summer.

 Hatchlings use a carbuncle (temporary egg tooth) to help break open the shell.